jon-starnes/jon-starnes.old-site/_posts/feature/2016-08-18-hello-open-data.markdown

 What is open data?
 What does that mean?
 The concept has been around since before the days of GPL and open source requirements, but the formal definition is relatively new.
 Open data is data that can be accessed and used for any reason by anyone, subject only to the social contract authority of attribution to the originator or author and the share and share alike contract.

-[http://opendefinition.org/od/2.1/en/](Open Definition 2.0) gives the following summary for the 'open' concept:
+[Open Definition 2.0](http://opendefinition.org/od/2.1/en/) gives the following summary for the 'open' concept:

 > "Knowledge is open if anyone is free to access, use, modify, and share it — subject, at most, to measures that preserve provenance and openness."